Eggplant Taco - Mediterranean Flare

 The good thing about this menu is that some of these platters were store bought which take a load off.
 It’s as simple as open a container and find a nice platter.
 Others required some time.
 I started prepping at 10am that day and finished right as guests were arriving at 5pm, minus the time to shower, dress and blow dry my curls.

 I also needed some holiday decor since our house was not decorated for the Christmas.
 I made a stop at Trader Joe’s for some florals the day before but didn’t arrange until the same day.
 Lazy stupidity on my part when I certainly could have prepped the flowers the day before.
-I choose the simplicity and holiday tradition of white and red with some greenery.
+I chose the simplicity and holiday tradition of white and red with some greenery.
 I kept the arrangements small and low so they could be a part of the table-scape without being in the way.

 White Roses with sprigs of eucalyptus.
 Simple and elegant.